-Every software consultant who utilizes user stories probably treats them a bit differently, but at Entrance, a user story goes something like this:
+Every software developer who utilizes user stories probably treats them a bit differently, but at Entrance, a user story goes something like this:

 As a <role>, I want <to use xyz> to accomplish a <business goal>.
 I will consider this project a success <when>.

 As an example, let’s say an oil and gas company wants to create a portal to unify their database and systems across departments.
 There are a number of different users for this portal, so the user stories are different.
 I’ll go through stories for a sales person, an engineer and a lab tech.